Navigating GDPR Compliance: Guide for Small Businesses

 GDPR For Small Businesses

-It is, therefore, mandatory for small enterprises to be GDPR compliant and appoint a data protection officer (DPO) to handle any personal data they may collect.
+It is, therefore, mandatory for small enterprises to be GDPR compliant and appoint a Data Protection Officer (DPO) to handle any personal data they may collect.

 Moreover, small businesses that provide products or services infrequently to EU customers can qualify for exemptions.